Irreligion in Poland

 Vice President of Polish Atheist Coalition Nina Sankari speaks on "In the Shadow of the Church in Poland" at the Secular Conference 2014.

 Atheism and irreligiosity are uncommon theological beliefs in the country of Poland, with a majority of the country's population subscribing to Roman Catholicism.
-However, religious demographics have shifted in recent decades, contributing to social tension within the country.
+However, religious demographics have shifted in recent decades, contributing to the social tensions within the country.
 According to a 2020 CBOS survey, non-believers make up 3% of Poland's population.

 History

 Renaissance

 Atheism in Poland dates back to the Renaissance.
 In the sixteenth century, individuals who were considered to be atheists include the royal courtier Jan Zambocki, the geographer Alexander Skultet, and a professor of the Academy of Krakow, Stanislaw Zawacki.
 In 1588, Krakow released a pamphlet Simonis simoni Lucensis ...
 Athei summa Religio, wherein the doctor Simon of Lucca staying at the royal court says the idea that God is a figment of the mind.
 An important figure in the history of atheism on Polish territories was Kazimierz Łyszczyński, sentenced in 1688 (the judgment was made a year later) to the death penalty for his work on the work of De non existentia Dei ("The Non-Existence of God").